yw-fang/vaspwiki/README.rst

 materials and physics
 can get access to vaspwiki much easier via executing commands in their terminals (Linux, Windows, and Mac OS).
-The corresponding wiki page of the requested keyword will show up in your default web browser.
+The corresponding wiki page of the requested keyword will show up in your default **web browser**.
+(You may need install x11 windows in some Linux systems)

 =============
 Installation